ZakiRucker/Reverse-Engineering/README.md

-A curated list of reverse engineering resources
+This curated list of reverse engineering resources started as awesome-reversing forked from @tylerha97.
+I have updated some of the resources and will continue to curate into the future.
+Thanks, for visiting.

 - Contents:
     - [Books](#books)